paulkarpenko/us-code-ui/uscode/title-20-education/chapter-055-education-of-the-deaf.md

 <a id="section-4360a"></a>
 ## § 4360a.
 Authorization of appropriations
-**(a) Gallaudet University** There are authorized to be appropriated such sums as may be necessary for each of the fiscal years 2009 through 2014 to carry out the provisions of subchapter I of this chapter and this subchapter, relating to—
+**(a) Gallaudet University** There are authorized to be appropriated such sums as may be necessary for each of the fiscal years 2009 through 2014 to carry out the provisions of subchapter I and this subchapter, relating to—

 (1) Gallaudet University;